konsolebox/scripts/getabspath/README.md

 # getabspath

 `getabspath()` is a function for shell scripts that intends to get the strict absolute form of a path *(strict in a sense that the resulting path would remain consistent even if another item is appended unto it)*, without relying on any external command if possible.
-It accepts a single argument and produces the absolute form of that path and saves it to the variable __.
+It accepts a single argument, produces the absolute form of that path and saves it to the variable __.

 The scripts provided here provide an implementation of that function that works for a specific shell like Bash, Ksh and Zsh.

 | Script                | Target Shell |
 |-----------------------|--------------|